Skip to main content

 Networking

-Easily change network settings with GNOME by left or right clicking on the system tray in the top panel and then clicking on "WiFi Not Connected".
+Easily change network settings with GNOME by left or right clicking on the Quick Settings in the top panel and then clicking on the arrow or "All Settings" in the bottom.

 GNOME Network Indicator

-Alternatively, you can open the Overlay using the Super button on your keyboard or by clicking the applications icon in the dock and then finding and clicking on "Network".
+Alternatively, you can open the Overlay using the Super button on your keyboard and searching for either "Wifi" or "Network"

 Non-hidden network